Skip to main content

 Written by Toshi Dávila

-A Parent ticket is like an umbrella which encompasses all of its Child tasks.
+A parent ticket is like an umbrella which encompasses all of its child's tasks.
 For example, say you want to create a ticket to collect feedback on a new feature.
-From each feedback point that you receive, you can create a Child ticket to address any associated issues.
-The Parent ticket is like a container for all of the feedback.
-To act on the feedback, you will create Child tickets for each piece of feedback that you receive.
+From each feedback point that you receive, you can create a child ticket to address any associated issues.
+The parent ticket is like a container for all of the feedback.
+To act on the feedback, create child tickets for each piece of feedback that you receive.

 Related